booliberty/til/openssl/converting-certificate-encoding.md

 This uses the __x509__ command with a certificate (bundle) file as __in__put, and generates a cert file as __out__put.
 __inform__ and __outform_ describe incoming and outgoing encoding.
-The __text__ argument prints full certificate details in human readable text.

 There are also more complex formats like P7B (PKCS7), PKCS8, PFX, and PKCS12.
 These are primariliy meant for bundling complete keypairs and chains, and they support (and in many contexts, require) passwords on private keys and bundles.

 __P7B__ does not support bundling private keys.
 It's base64, and is readable by Tomcat.
 Expected file extensions are .p7b and .p7c.

 __PKCS8__ is described a way of bundling PEM-encoded keypairs with or without encryption.

 __PKCS12__ and __PFX__ are often described as interchangeable because openssl and some related tools will treat them as such.
 The encoding is not identical, though.
 Expected extensions are .p12 and .pfx.
 PFX is a very common standard